DeanDodds/MilestoneProject2/README.md

 * Start page with two buttons one to navigate through the website and another to display a modal containg instructions on how to use the website.

 ### Settings page
-* Settings page for users to input the settings to the game
+* Settings page for users to input the settings to the game.

 ### End Page
 * End page to display game status such as:
-    - Player names
+    - Player names and who the overall winner is
     - plaers best snooker break
-    - the amount of fouls completed by each player
+    - the amount of fouls won by each player
     - number of frames each player wins

 ### Track score during the Game
-- Website will allow players to track the score by pressing the color ball they have potted.
-There will also be a modal to input fouls to the score
+- Website will allow players to track the score by pressing the colours ball they have potted.
+There will also be a modal to input fouls to the score.

 ### Changing displays
 - Website to chanage display depending on the stage of the snooker game.

 ### Track frames
-- website to track the number of frames players win
+- website to track the number of frames players win and end the game once a player wins the majority of frames.

+###
+- Website to track the remaining points between each player and the score difference between each player.

 4. ## Technologies Used <a id="technologies"></a>
 -----